nemesisdb/nemesisdb/README.md

 <br/>

 ## Sessions
-Sessions can be disabled or enabled.
-Each session has a dedicated map for its keys and the session can exist forever or expire:

-- Each session only contains data stored in that session
-- When accessing (get, set, etc) data, only the data for a particular session is accessed
-- With sessions disabled, keys cannot expire, they must be deleted manually
-- With sessions enabled, a session can expire, deleting all keys in the session

-You can create as many sessions as required (within memory limitations).
-When a session is created, a session token is returned (a 64-bit unsigned integer), so switching between sessions only requires using the appropriate token.
+Sessions are managed by the `SH_` API.

 - Each session has a dedicated map
 - A session can live forever or expire after a defined duration
 - When a session expires:
   - The keys are deleted
   - Optionally the session can be deleted

+When a session is created, a session token is returned (a 64-bit unsigned integer), so switching between sessions only requires using the appropriate token.

 Examples of sessions: